 The trail is open for Easter from 1 to 16 April 2023.
 Booking is essential.

 For more information visit the Studfold Adventure Trail website.

 If you’re looking for more Easter fun in Yorkshire then we know Yorkshire Tots have a comprehensive listing of what’s happening in Yorkshire this Easter.
 Check it out.

 We can also recommend lots of things to do around Hebden Bridge and Halifax in West Yorkshire.

 More Easter egg hunts in England and Wales

-We know there are plenty more Easter activities and Easter egg hunts in England and Wales that we’ve missed off this list.
+I know there are likely to more Easter activities and Easter egg hunts in England and Wales that I’ve missed off this list.
 If you know of others that you think should be added, send me the details!